 For the vast majority of people starting their own website WordPress will do the trick.
 WordPress is an open-source, community-developed blogging and content management platform that enjoys robust popularity among website owners and bloggers.

-If you’re going to use WordPress the version you want to use is the self-hosted version that can be downloaded free at wordpress.org.
+Since we’re going to assume you’re going to use WordPress, the version you want to use is the self-hosted version that can be downloaded free at wordpress.org.
 I don’t recommend using the free platform at wordpress.com – that is the version that is hosted for you on their servers.
 All you have to do there is to create an account and log in start blogging.
 Sounds great right?
 It is great for some scenarios, but the level of control you have over your site there is only fraction of the control you have in a self-hosted WordPress installation.

 The good news is that many hosting companies offer 1-click installs of the self-hosted edition of WordPress so getting it installed is inexpensive and quick.

 There are also services, like the service that my business offers where WordPress is installed for you, configured with the a great set of plugins you’ll want to have to start, and getting a theme installed and configured for you.
 This kind of thing can really accelerate your launch.